Multilayer bootstrap networks: Theoretical analysis

-We focus on analyzing a given point $\x$, and assume that the \textit{true} local coordinate of $\x$ is $\s$ which is an invariant point around $\x$ and usually found when the density of the nearest centers around $\x$ goes to infinity (i.e. $n\rightarrow \infty, V\rightarrow \infty$, $\{\w_v\}_{v=1}^V$ are i.i.d., and parameter $k$ is unchanged).
-We also suppose that $\x$ is projected to $\hat{\s}$ when given a finite number of nearest centers $\{\w_v\}_{v=1}^V$.
-Hence, the effectiveness of MBN can be evaluated by the robustness of the estimate $\hat{\s}$ to the truth $\s$.
+We focus on analyzing a given point $\x$, and assume that the \textit{true} local coordinate of $\x$ is $\s$ which is an invariant point around $\x$ and usually found when the density of the nearest centroids around $\x$ goes to infinity (i.e. $n\rightarrow \infty, V\rightarrow \infty$, $\{\w_v\}_{v=1}^V$ are identically and independently distributed, and parameter $k$ is unchanged).
+We also suppose that $\x$ is projected to $\hat{\s}$ when given a finite number of nearest centroids $\{\w_v\}_{v=1}^V$.
+The correlation coefficient between the centroids $\{\w_v\}_{v=1}^V$ is $\rho$.
 Note that $\s$ is used as an invariant reference point for studying $\hat{\s}$.

-As analyzed in Section \ref{subsec:binarization}, after the binarization, the similarity between $\hat{\s}$ and $\s$ is evaluated by the proportion of the nearest centers they share in common to $\{\w_v\}_{v=1}^V$.
-For each nearest center $\w_v$, the problem can be formulated as a two-class classification problem: if both $\hat{\s}$ and $\s$ are in the local region of $\w_v$, then $\hat{f}_v(\hat{\s},\s) = 1$; otherwise $\hat{f}_v(\hat{\s},\s) = 0$, where $\hat{f}_{v}(\cdot)$ is the classifier.
-The overall similarity between $\hat{\s}$ and $\s$ is calculated by $\hat{f}_{\Sigma}(\hat{\s},\s)= \frac{1}{V}\sum_{v=1}^V \hat{f}_v(\hat{\s},\s)$.
-Because the points $\x$, $\hat{\s}$, and $\w_v$ are always in the local region of $\w_v$, $\hat{\s}$ can be omitted from $\hat{f}_v(\hat{\s},\s)$ when given $\w_v$, which simplifies the calculation of the similarity between $\hat{\s}$ and $\s$ to the following equation: where Eq. (\ref{eq:prediction_function}) makes us clear that the similarity between $\hat{\s}$ and $\s$ is essentially the voting result of an ensemble of one-nearest-neighbor classifiers.
-However, unlike supervised classification, the output of Eq. (\ref{eq:theory1}) is decided not only by the distance between $\w_v$ and $\s$ but also by the local area of $\w_v$ which makes problem (\ref{eq:prediction_function}) unnecessarily overcomplicated.